 How much do you charge?

-My current fee is £45 per 60 minute session.
+£45 per 60 minute counselling session

 Do you offer an introductory session?

 I offer a free initial telephone appointment and this is to see: what you would like from counselling, if I can help you, if counselling is right for you, and you ask me any questions you might have.

 I know how scary it is to make that first call.
 Please don’t worry as this is a very informal chat.
 I’ll make sure it’s not scary.

 What if I need to miss a session?